Trump advisers are scrambling to sell the idea that a recession isn’t going to happen

 “When I look at the economy today, I see a lot to worry about again.
 I see a manufacturing sector in recession,” she wrote.
 “I see a precarious economy that is built on debt — both household debt and corporate debt — and that is vulnerable to shocks.
 And I see a number of serious shocks on the horizon that could cause our economy’s shaky foundation to crumble.”

-Some of the shocks Warren worries about — such as how the UK ends up exiting the EU — are outside of the US’s control.
+Some of the shocks Warren worries about — such as how the UK ends up exiting the European Union — are outside of the US’s control.
 But others, like escalating a trade war with China, are completely within the White House’s ability to manage.

 As Matt Yglesias explains: